 Intentional Career Building

-I have a challenge and ideas for you to do something to build your career.
+A challenge and ideas for you to do something to build your career.

-I've been thinking a lot about this newsletter and what I want to do with it.
 One thing I want to do is provide you with some specific ideas of things you can do to improve your skills and get what you want out of your career.
 So today I'm going to give you a few ideas of things you can do to be more intentional about building your career (or *gasp* "personal brand").

 I didn't start out intentionally seeking/tracking followers, but over time I learned a few things that could gain me a wider reach.
 I realized that by intentionally building upon my career and my personal brand I felt like I had more job security.
 After building enough of a following, I'm much less worried about what would happen if I were to suddenly be let go from my job.
-I could just send you all and email and send out a tweet and because I've developed a following of you good people who seem to think I know what I'm doing 1) people would see it and 2) people would care.
+I could just send you all an email and send out a tweet and because I've developed a following of you good people who seem to think I know what I'm doing 1) people would see it and 2) people would care.
 It also makes me feel more confident that I don't have to do a job that I would rather not do and I can have the flexibility to choose between multiple great options.
 This is a great position for a husband and father of four to be in.

 So here are a few things that I've done that have worked out pretty well for me and I think could be reproducible for many of you.